 Background - Tobacco Free Ireland Programme

-The Strategic Planning and Transformation Office is prioritising its efforts to achieve meaningful and measureable results across key Government Policies and Strategies aimed at improving the health and wellbeing of the population.
+HSE Health and Wellbeing (under the remit of HSE Strategy and Research) is prioritising its efforts to achieve meaningful and measurable results across key Government Policies and Strategies aimed at improving the health and wellbeing of the population.
 Healthy Ireland is our overarching Government Policy which presents a roadmap for achieving improved health and wellbeing for all in society.
 Healthy Ireland's actions and governance mechanisms are reflected in strategies including National Positive Ageing, Tobacco Free Ireland and Better Outcomes, Brighter Futures among others.

 The HSE is committed under Action 4.5 of the Health Service Reform in Healthy Ireland to "establish multi-disciplinary national teams to lead and take responsibility for policy priority areas".
-The Tobacco Free Ireland Programme was one of the first priority area programmes to be set up.
-The main aim of the new programme is to take responsibility for and systematically drive policy priorities in the area of tobacco control.
-Ms. Martina Blake, National Tobacco Free Ireland Lead has overall responsiblity for the Tobacco Free Ireland Programme.
+The Tobacco-Free Ireland Programme was one of the first priority area programmes to be set up.
+The main aim of the programme is to take responsibility for and systematically drive policy priorities in the area of tobacco control.
+Ms Martina Blake, National Tobacco Free Ireland Lead has overall responsibility for the Tobacco Free Ireland Programme.

 Good governance underpins the National Programmes in line with Healthy Ireland's vision.
 A systematic approach guided by the Healthy Ireland operating principles informs the work of the National Programmes:

 - Better governance and leadership

 - Better partnerships

 - Better programme management